OctopusDeploy/docs/docs/guides/node-on-nix-deployments/configure-octopus-deploy-project.md

 :::

 :::success
-For the purpose of this guide we will only use the one deployment environment but there are several other pages in this documentation which explain the benefits of leveraging [environments](/docs/infrastructure/environments/index.md) and [lifecycles](/docs/deploying-applications/projects/lifecycles/index.md) to create advanced deployment processes.
+For the purpose of this guide we will only use the one deployment environment but there are several other pages in the documentation which explain the benefits of leveraging [environments](/docs/infrastructure/environments/index.md) and [lifecycles](/docs/deploying-applications/projects/lifecycles/index.md) to create advanced deployment processes.
 :::

 ## Configure Account & Target {#ConfigureOctopusDeployProject-ConfigureAccount&amp;Target}